 If anyone was under the impression that Ted Danson was the perfect husband, let him disabuse you of that notion.

-So basically, the star of Cheers, The Good Place and now the NBC sitcom Mr. Mayor took advantage of his unusually light schedule to become a better partner.
+So basically, the star of Cheers, The Good Place and Mr. Mayor took advantage of his unusually light schedule to become a better partner.

 OK, so now he may be the perfect husband.
 Or getting there.